 Use of restraint or seclusion in any manner that restricts a student’s breathing or harms the student.

-Use of physical restraint or seclusion as: (a) punishment or discipline; (b) a means of coercion or retaliation; or (c) a convenience, or in any manner other than as provided in 8 VAC 20-750-40 and 8 VAC 20-750-50, below.
+Use of physical restraint or seclusion as: (a) punishment or discipline; (b) a means of coercion or retaliation; (c) a convenience: (d) to prevent property damage, or in any manner other than as provided in 8 VAC 20-750-40 and 8 VAC 20-750-50, below.

 Use of corporal punishment.